• Recipes

 slices of cooked turkey bacon on a plate next to a cup of coffee this recipe

-• Easy, hands-off cooking method
+• Easy, hands-off cooking method.

 • Very little mess.
 No grease splatters!

-• The best method for cooking a lot of bacon at once
+• The best method for cooking a lot of bacon at once.

-• Crispy bacon!
+• Crispy turkey bacon!

 Once you learn how to cook turkey bacon in the oven, you'll never cook it any other way!